w33ts/dank-memer-wiki/Items/Packs.md

 # Pack Items
 Packs are similar to lootboxes, except packs have a set list of contents you will receive when you open them.
 Each pack has a different set of rewards you'll receive, and you can view them on the <a href="/Bot-features/Currency-Commands/Basic-Commands#Item" target="_blank">/item</a> page for that pack.

+> The below info gives you a general idea of where to find each item, but it is not a complete list of every possible location and simply gives a few main sources.
+{.is-info}

 | Item   | Image | ID  | Description | Usable |  Location | Contains | Skins Available |
 |:--------:|:------:|:--------------:|:------:|:--------------:|:--------------:|:-----------------:|:-----------------:|